How to Write an Effective Executive Summary (free powerpoint slide)

 An executive summary (also called a business proposal executive summary or executive overview) is a concise documentation of your business plan or business challenge.
 It should be able to stand alone, conveying the most important aspects of your business proposal in an easily digestible format.

-An executive summary (also called a business proposal or executive overview) is a concise documentation of your business plan or business challenge.
-It should be able to stand alone, conveying the most important aspects of your business proposal in an easily digestible format.
+An executive summary (also known as a business proposal or executive overview) concisely documents your business plan or challenge.
+It should be able to stand alone and convey the most important aspects of your business proposal in an easily digestible format.

-An effective executive summary will both inform and motivate the reader to dive deeper into the rest of your document.
+A practical executive summary will help motivate the reader to dive deeper into the rest of your document.

-Read on for more details about what an executive summary is and how to write one effectively.
+Read on for more details about an executive summary and how to write one effectively.

 What is an Executive Summary?

-It is a short synopsis that highlights the main points of the report and is meant to inform readers about the report’s findings and conclusions.
+It is a short synopsis that highlights the report's main points and informs readers about its findings and conclusions.

 Why write an Executive Summary?